FFeDSH/Vanilla-Essence/README.md

 # Vanilla-Essence
-Just a demo version of a small vanilla mod for minecraft
+Just a DEMO version of a small vanilla mod for minecraft this is my first site and first public mod